JohnCasioMapua/cs34-mychildhelpline-docs/docs/74-government-services.md

 * Downloads
 * Find Upcoming Events

-Tap a link to open the related article or information page.
+Select a link to open the corresponding page.

----

-## Learning about types of abuse

-### Types of Abuse section
+## Learning About Types of Abuse

-The website provides information about different forms of abuse.
+Scroll to the **Types of Abuse** section and select a topic to learn more.

 Available topics include: